 We used the records of our dataloggers to calculate soil microclimatic indices as in Jiménez- Alfaro et al. (2024).
 First, we homogenized the data between the two data loggers (MicroLog SP3 and iButtons) by keeping the same recording frequency (every four hours) and the same time period with records for all loggers (the 321 calendar days from 12th July 2021 to 29th May 2022).
 We calculated bioclimatic indices based on WorldClim standard bioclimatic variables (Fick & Hijmans 2017), together with other variables relevant for describing alpine micro topographical gradients.
 We selected six temperature-related indices: (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when the soil temperature is around 0 °C, calculated for the period in which the maximum temperature was < 0.5 °C and the minimum temperature was > -0.5 °C; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 °C (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 °C (Körner 2021).
 For easier interpretation of FDD, we transformed the values from negative to positive, so higher values represent more freezing conditions (see Table S1 in Supporting Information).

-Some studies that have approached the interrelationship between temperature and water availability in the soil showed that drier soils also become warmer (Seneviratne et al., 2010), however to our knowledge very few has been done at a microscale level (Graham et al., 2012).
+Some studies that have approached the interrelationship between temperature and water availability in the soil showed that drier soils also become warmer (Seneviratne et al., 2010), however to our knowledge very few have been done at a microscale level (Graham et al., 2012).
 Therefore, we used Microlog SP3 data collected for seven subpopulations in 2022 and 2023 to test using a linear model if, as expected, there was a positive relationship between GDD and cumulative water potential i.e. warmer years are also drier years at local scale.
-The significant results (R2 = 0.69, P < 0.01, Fig. 3B) were used to confidently extrapolate this assumption to all subpopulations sampled.
+The significant results (R2 = 0.66, P < 0.01, Fig. 3B) were used to confidently extrapolate this assumption to all subpopulations sampled.
 See the discussion for further considerations about this assumption.

 To identify the main gradients of microclimatic variation, we conducted a principal component analysis (PCA) including all bioclimatic indices (Fig. 3C).
 Axis 1 of the PCA explained 64% of the variance and ordered the 78 plots along a gradient of thermicity, towards which the greatest contribution was made by GDD (23.4) and bio1 (23.5).
 GDD was highly correlated with bio1, bio2, bio7 and FDD (> 70 %, details in Table S2).
 Therefore, we decided to use GDD as the single best descriptor of microclimatic variation for further analyses.